tiansca/import-icon/README.EN.md

 3. cssIcons: The name of the CSS icon library that needs to be introduced
 4. jsIcons: The name of the JS Icon Library you need to import
 5. htmlPath: The relative path of the index.html file
+6. assetBasePath: The base path for introducing icon libraries (script or link tags) defaults to "/"

 ```json
 {